 Cook the butter over medium heat, swirling and stirring as it melts.
 The butter will become clear, then foamy.
 Watch the butter carefully once it gets foamy, because this is the browning process.
 Once the butter is a light brown and smells nutty, remove from heat and pour into a small bowl.
 Place in the fridge and allow to solidify.

 Once the butter is completely solid, remove from the fridge and place in the bowl of a stand mixer fitted with a paddle attachment.
 Cream the butter on medium speed for about two minutes, then add the remaining 2 tablespoons unsalted butter and cream for another minute.
+Add cream cheese and mix together until smooth, scraping sides as necessary.
 Add vanilla extract and salt, and mix to incorporate.
 Add powdered sugar, one cup at a time, and cream until completely smooth.
 Frost the cupcakes once they are cool and decorate, if desired.
 Enjoy!